jamesclancy/SafeCardGame/README.md

 At this point everything builds and I am checking it in with a commit message of `Step 7 Updates to GameState`.

+In the Client/Index.fs I can now modify the Msg type to be a descriminate union of all the above listed types.
+First though I am moving the Msg type into its own module/file Events/Events.fs.